 In July 2006, the FASB issued FASB Interpretation No. 48 (FIN 48) "Accounting for Uncertainty in Income Taxes" which prescribes a recognition threshold and measurement process for recording in the financial statements uncertain tax positions taken or expected to be taken in a tax return.
 Additionally, FIN 48 provides guidance on the derecognition, classification, accounting in interim periods and disclosure requirements for uncertain tax positions.
-The accounting provisions of FIN 48 is effective for fiscal years beginning after December 15, 2006.
+The accounting provisions of FIN 48 is effective for fiscal years beginning after December 15, 2006, which will be fiscal year 2008 for the Company.
 The Company is in the process of determining the effect, if any, the adoption of FIN 48 will have on its consolidated financial statements.

 In September 2006, the SEC released Staff Accounting Bulletin No. 108 (SAB 108), "Considering the Effects of Prior Year Misstatements when Quantifying Misstatements in Current Year Financial Statements."
 SAB 108 provides interpretive guidance on the SEC's views regarding the process of quantifying materiality of financial statement misstatements.
 SAB 108 is effective for fiscal years ending after November 15, 2006, with early application for the first interim period ending after November 15, 2006.
-We are currently evaluating the impact of adopting SAB 108 on our financial statements.
+We are currently evaluating the impact of adopting SAB 108 in fiscal year 2007 on our financial statements.

 In September 2006, the FASB issued Statement No. 157 (SFAS 157), "Fair Value Measurements."
 SFAS 157 defines fair value, establishes a framework and gives guidance regarding the methods used for measuring fair value, and expands disclosures about fair value measurements.
 SFAS 157 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
-We are currently assessing the impact that SFAS 157 will have on our results of operations and financial position.
+We are currently assessing the impact of adopting SFAS 157 in fiscal year 2008 will have on our results of operations and financial position.